 Non-profits expect financial support and better public insight with their partner’s marketing strategies.
 On the other hand, for-profit companies expect to sell more products and raise their public awareness through the campaign.

 Participating in a campaign with new or well-known companies, have the profit of sponsorship of those companies.
-For example, when a charity cooperates with the Coca-Cola industry, besides the awareness and popularity they may gain, that huge company will sponsor them and donating money, food, and any other services to that charity.
+For example, when a charity cooperates with the Coca-Cola industry, besides the awareness and popularity they may gain, that huge company will sponsor them and donate money, food, and any other services to that charity.

 Those companies will provide the fund they need to do their good and help for example homelessness.

 Finding a secure fund for your community is the key to success in your field.
 Cooperating with companies based on Cause Branding will enable them to fulfill their programs using the money or products they gained from the campaigns.

 Volunteers are also more probable to happen to participate in Cause Branding strategies.
 Skilled Volunteers may be willing to participate in charities and help non-profit partners to be more successful in their goals.